Tundra Space

 Summary

 Youth suicide is a serious public health concern.
 Compared to their heterosexual and cisgender peers, sexual and gender minority (SGM) adolescents report higher rates of suicidal ideation and suicide attempts.
 Unfortunately, many barriers complicate the implementation of suicide prevention in SGM communities.
 SGM youth often report feeling unwelcome in traditional behavioral health service organizations.
 Consequently, treatment attendance and retention remain low.
 Instead, this population generally seeks mental health services in community organizations for lesbian, gay, bisexual, transgender, and queer (LGBTQ) youth.
 These organizations are often unprepared for this clinical challenge.
 The Behavioral Health-Works (BH-Works) suicide risk management system may offer a potential solution to this problem.
 BH-Works is an evidence-based, comprehensive youth suicide prevention program.
 It offers support for policy development, staff training, suicide and behavioral health screening, technology-assisted safety planning, an electronic patient referral system, real-time data analytics for program monitoring, and a learning collaborative structure to support sustainability.
 All functions are supported on a web-based software platform that facilitates cross-system communication, implementation, adoption, and expansion.
 In this project, the investigators will adapt this program for LGBTQ organizations and test feasibility, acceptability and preliminary effectiveness.
 This project builds upon robust partnerships with two diverse LGBTQ organizations in Philadelphia, Pennsylvania and rural Southwest, Virginia) and their respective behavioral health (BH) partnering sites.
 To facilitate BH-Works adaptation for SGM adolescents, the investigators will employ the Enhancing Engagement trajectory from Lau's cultural adaptation framework.
 To pilot the program within LGBTQ organizations and their partners, the investigators will use an Effectiveness-Implementation Hybrid Type 2 design with a historical comparison group.
 Informed by the Consolidated Framework for Implementation Research, the investigators will also pilot test a sequenced implementation strategy.
 This strategy focuses on promoting engagement, building partnerships, and creating sustainability.
-In Years 1 and 2, the investigators will collect treatment as usual data, and work with their partners to adapt BH-Works policy, content, practices, and workflow.
-The investigators will also train staff/providers in suicide risk management, family engagement and affirmative care.
-In Years 3 and 4, the investigators will test the adapted SGM BH-Works Program and examine several essential program targets (training impact, partnership development, software usability) and outcomes (successful referral, program satisfaction, caregiver involvement, suicide identification).
+In Years 1 and 2, the investigators will collect de-identified treatment as usual data gathered by participating centers, and work with their advisory board and partners to adapt BH-Works policy, content, practices, and workflow.
+Starting in Year 2, the investigators will train staff/providers in suicide risk management, family engagement and affirmative care.
+In Years 3 and 4 (no cost extension year), the investigators will test the adapted SGM BH-Works Program and examine several essential program targets (training impact, partnership development, software usability) and outcomes (successful referral, program satisfaction, caregiver involvement, suicide identification).

 Key Details